jekiro/jekiro.github.io/_posts/2020-07-21-chezzz-redpwn-2020-OEP.md

 ## Basic Research and Static Analysis

-Beginning research on the binary, by checking the filetype it's pretty obvious that it's a 64 bit ELF executable.
+Beginning research on the binary, by checking the filetype it's pretty obvious that it's a `64 bit ELF executable`.

 >chezzz: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2